AB-UND-ZU/alive/README.md

 ## Tech debt

-- Multiple item drops stack, should be placed next to each other
 - <Terminal> only rerenders on reference frame changes, but does not listen to displayable entities
 - Animations mutate state and don't really animate things, maybe better called Sequences
 - Compass needle could be an animation and particle